 Have you ever thought about what happens to your social media accounts after you die?
+Digital life after death?
 According to the Pew Research Center, 74 percent of Internet users maintain a social media presence using websites like Facebook, LinkedIn, Instagram, and Twitter.
 The far majority of those use Facebook.

 Who Owns Your Online Accounts?
 Many people assume that the online accounts they use are “their” accounts and that they have the right to decide what happens with those accounts after they die.
 That is simply not true.
 While a few states have adopted laws to give family some ability to obtain or access online accounts, access is usually a matter of contract.
 When you sign up for a social media, email, or banking account, you agree to the company’s terms of service.
 Those terms of service typically dictate what happens to your account after you die.
 The good news is that many social media providers are beginning to recognize that consumers should have a say in whether their accounts die with them.